ozgio/srv/README.md

 ### srv generate

-Generates key and certs files for https server.
+Generates key and cert files for https server.
 Keep in mind that these are only meant for development.
-These file can be used with "srv files" or "srv mirror" commands later
+These files can be used with "srv files" or "srv mirror" commands later

 #### Usage: